Table of Contents

 Being arrested is a frightening prospect.
 Running away or trying to prevent being restrained are natural reactions that any person would have—especially those who know they are innocent.
-Unfortunately, doing so is a crime in New Jersey.
+Unfortunately, doing so is a crime in New Jersey, regardless of whether the arrest was for a crime actually committed.

 Resisting arrest is a criminal offense in New Jersey.
 Under N.J.S.A.
 2C:29-2, a person cannot prevent a police officer from making an arrest.
 This is true even when the person believes that he or she is being subjected to a wrongful arrest.